 This little bot looks like something out of a Pixar film and is as cute as it is clever.

 Robots are here to stay it seems.
 Following on from the success of Cosmo, this Robot isn't nearly as clever, however is certainly appealing to many.
-This robot sold well on Amazon and was one of the top 12 toys for Christmas at this year's Dream Toys event as voted by independent toy retailers.
+Although the final best selling toy of 2018 is yet to be decided, many believe it will be a Boxer Christmas with the robot selling well on Amazon and being one of the top 12 toys for Christmas at this year's Dream Toys event as voted by independent toy retailers.